paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 The Chief Pilot is appointed by an reports to the :ref:`Flight Operations Director` Duties and responsibilities are as follows:

-a) Assisting the Director of :ref:`Flight Operations` in the performance of their and representing them in their absence or when appointed or otherwise necessary;
+a) Assisting the :ref:`Flight Operations Director` in the performance of their and representing them in their absence or when appointed or otherwise necessary;

 b) Maintaining the necessary level of proficiency of the pilots of the fleet;